 - Milk or Cream: If you prefer a bit thinner oatmeal, you can serve it with an extra splash of milk or cream.

-- Honey, Maple Syrup, or other sweeteners: Drizzle a touch of honey, maple syrup, or agave nectar over your oatmeal for extra sweetness.
+- Honey, Maple Syrup, or other sweeteners: Drizzle a bit of honey, maple syrup, or agave nectar on your oatmeal.
+Add it for extra sweetness.

 Tips for making overnight oatmeal porridge